 While they aren’t bucket list items, also be sure to checkout the town shops with crafts and art stores.
 Tlaquepaque Arts & Shopping Village is a cool little spot so if you have time, go meander around and check things out!
 Yet, the standard tourist shopping area isn’t going to crack this amazing and unique list!

-Here we have things you may not know, adventures, once in a lifetime sites and more!
-With that said, here are the best bucket list Sedona things you have to do!
+This article we have things you may not know, adventures, once in a lifetime sites and more!
+With that said, below are the best bucket list Sedona things you have to do!
+If you are wanting some great places to eat than see the 8 best restaurants in Sedona here!

 If you have read any of my articles then you know I am all about the wineries in Sedona.
 No, it is not Italy or Napa but it is a great novelty to visit some smaller vineyards and even doing an all day winery hop!